flaxmans/VCFtoSummStats/README.md

 where `VCFtenLines.txt` is a small test snippet of a VCF file containing one header row and 9 SNP rows, and `popMap.txt` is a two-column, plain-text datafile, in which the first column is the sample IDs (corresponding to columns ID's of sample data in the VCF file) and the second column is a population designation.

+## Assumptions about VCF file format:
+The program assumes that the VCF file supplied to the program follows the VCF v4.3 format guidelines as found at [http://samtools.github.io/hts-specs/VCFv4.3.pdf](http://samtools.github.io/hts-specs/VCFv4.3.pdf), accessed 5/31/19.

+It does do some checking to make sure that the columns/fields are as expected.